AI Assisted analysis is here. Discover the latest updates! Check Now

 • Main CTA

 Static rectangles that look like buttons, underlined text that’s not a link, small images that you can’t enlarge… sounds familiar, right?
-This kind of UX happens all around the web and since tracking software like Google Analytics does not really report clicks on non-clickable elements, it’s difficult to know when exactly users are getting frustrated.
+This kind of UX issue disrupts the user flow all around the web and since tracking software like Google Analytics does not really report clicks on non-clickable elements, it’s difficult to know when exactly users are getting frustrated.
+In fact, 30% of users click where nothing happens and your customer journey shows why.
+This is a major source of user frustration.

 That’s where heatmaps come into play with their click-map reports, which collect data about any click, no matter if the element is a link or not.
 An important analysis you should do is to check whether non-clickable elements actually get clicks.